erew123/alltalk_tts/README.md

 - 🔴 [Future to-do list & Upcoming updates](https://github.com/erew123/alltalk_tts?#-future-to-do-list)

 ---
-### 🛠️ **About this project**
+### 🛠️ **About this project & me**
-AllTalk is a labour of love, developed and supported in my personal free time.
-As such, my ability to respond to support requests is limited.
-I prioritize issues based on their impact and the number of users affected.
-I appreciate your understanding and patience.
-If your inquiry isn't covered by the documentation or existing discussions, and it's not related to a bug or feature request, I'll do my best to assist as time allows.
+AllTalk is a labour of love that has been developed, supported and sustained in my personal free time.
+As a solo enthusiast (not a business or team) my resources are inherently limited.
+This project has been one of my passions, but I must balance it with other commitments.

+To manage AllTalk sustainably, I prioritize support requests based on their overall impact and the number of users affected.
+I encourage you to utilize the comprehensive documentation and engage with the AllTalk community discussion area.
+These resources often provide immediate answers and foster a supportive user network.

+Should your inquiry extend beyond the documentation, especially if it concerns a bug or feature request, I assure you I’ll offer my best support as my schedule permits.
+However, please be prepared for varying response times, reflective of the personal dedication I bring to AllTalk.
+Your understanding and patience in this regard are greatly appreciated.

+It's important to note that **I am not** the developer of any TTS models utilized by AllTalk, nor do I claim to be an expert on them, including understanding all their nuances, issues, and quirks.
+For specific TTS model concerns, I’ve provided links to the original developers in the Help section for direct assistance.

+Thank you for your continued support and understanding.

 ---